abhiverse01/the-coders-handbook/algorithms/mastering-algorithms-real-world-analogies.md

 Mastering algorithms is a crucial step in becoming an efficient and confident coder.
 By relating algorithms to everyday activities, you can build a strong conceptual understanding that helps you not only remember how they work but also how to implement them effectively.

 The key takeaway here is that algorithms, though seemingly abstract, can often be understood through real-life problem-solving techniques.
-Continue practicing these algorithms with real-world analogies, and you’ll soon find that they become second nature.
+Continue practising these algorithms with real-world analogies, and you’ll soon find that they become second nature.